-With the Thunderbirds, everybody in the band has to cover a lot of bases musically.
+With the Thunderbirds, everybody in that band has to cover a lot of bases musically.
 They’ve got to be able to play rock and roll.
 They’ve got to be able to play R&B and soul.
 They’ve got to be able to play blues.
 And they have to be able to do it in their own voice.
-With the Thunderbirds there is so much different Americana going on … and maybe a lot of different blending of music, as in Blues and R&B. – Kim
+With the Thunderbirds there is so much different Americana going on and maybe a lot of blending of different music, as in Blues and R&B. – Kim

-Being a musician is all about leaving a legacy.
-And that’s not about money.
-That’s about music.
-If you can’t leave a musical legacy, if you can’t be remembered for what you did, there’s no sense in doing it.
 It’s not just about making a hit right now, making a few dollars right now, make a lot of dollars right now.
 It’s about people leaving a stamp that a lot of people are going to remember. – Kim